-2. November 2015.
-Bayon Temple dates back to the 12thcentury when it was constructed by Cambodia’s most celebrated king, Jayavarman VII.
+November 2015.
+Bayon Temple dates back to the 12th century when it was constructed by Cambodia’s most celebrated king, Jayavarman VII.
 Unlike the sweeping majesty of Angkor Wat, from a distance Bayon actually looks like a shabby hump of rubble.
 It’s only once you get close up and into its interior courtyards that you can unpick some breathtaking sculptures.

-5. November 2015.
-Bayon Temple is nestled deep in the jungle of Angkor Archeological Park, which begins some seven kilometers outside Siem Reap city centre.
+November 2015.
+Bayon Temple is nestled deep in the jungle of Angkor Archeological Park, which begins some seven kilometers outside the city of Siem Reap.
 So you’re looking at about thirty to forty minutes in a private car, quite a bit longer in a rickety old tuk tuk like the one I took.
 As a foreigner you’ll also need to set aside fifteen to twenty minutes for queuing up to get your Angkor Temples Permit.
 A one-day pass is $37, three days is $62, while a week’s permit is priced at $72.
 Our tuk tuk driver, who drove us from temple to temple and sat about smoking while we explored was an additional $20, though my Khmer girlfriend negotiated this price so $25-30 might be a more realistic figure.

-For more on this incredible area of Cambodia, check out more My 5s on The Temples of Angkor.
+For more on this incredible area of Cambodia, check out more travel reports on The Temples of Angkor.